jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==What is a modem and what it is used for?==

 - A modem (modulate/demodulate) is a physical device used to convert data (i.e., binary information) to a signal suitable for the physical media it is travelling over (e.g., a modem could convert binary data to sounds to transmit over phone lines).
+- Typically a modem is used to convert digital signals for transmission over analog medium. (https://networkengineering.stackexchange.com/questions/11202/do-network-cards-work-as-modems-too)

 ---